hashgraph/hedera-improvement-proposal/HIP/hip-0000-atomic-transactions-chain.md

 That way a backend developer could create complicated flows without the need to use smart contracts and the need to handle partially successful flows in the backend, e.g. the wipe transaction was successful but the mint transaction was not.

-As a Hedera service user, I want to be able to create atomic transactions chain, that use multiple Hedera services e. g.
+As a Hedera service user, I want to be able to create batch transaction, that use multiple Hedera services e. g.
 I want to be able to wipe a token, mint a token, transfer a token, and submit a topic message in one ACID transaction.
 That way a backend developer could create complicated flows without the need to use smart contracts and the need to handle partially successful flows in the backend, e.g. the wipe transaction was successful but the mint transaction was not.